Built into the platform is a model that is representative of general written English. In this article, you will learn:

 1. To identify key themes within a data set

 When analyzing a new data set, it is often helpful to do some preliminary analysis to identify key linguistic features.
-This kind of ‘baselining’ can help you determine potential ways to split your data based on the content of the text (topics, words, phrases, emotions and/or grammar) to build additional comparisons.
+This kind of ‘baselining’ can help you determine potential ways to split your data based on the content of the text (topics, words, phrases, emotions, and grammar) to build additional comparisons.

 This approach is also useful when you have a data set that is either too small to be split, or you can’t get your hands on a suitable data set to compare.